 5. You could make up an interview with a sport's star from the back pages.
 What questions would you like to ask?
 How do you think they would answer?

-SET 18 CHARACTERS CONTINUED!
-These 4 characters above might be of interest to Junior age children.
+CHARACTERS!
 Who they?
 What are their names?
 Where do they live?
 What do they like doing?
+Who are their friends/enemies?
+What is their favourite food, tv programme, computer game?
+Describe what they are wearing.
 Write a story for each character.
 Maybe you could try to incorporate them all into one story.

 1. Use the 10 words to write 10 sentences.
 2. Use the 10 words in a short story.